iarobinson/goog-review-scraping-tool/README.md

 - Install dependencies `npm i`
 - Go to scrape.js and fill in the `searchTerm` string with your search
 - Run the application `node scrape.js`
-- Tour json is in the `googreviews` folder
+- Fetch json from `googreviews` folder

 ## Not Working?